 Manganese in our Food and Supplements

-The food sources of manganese are many different veggies and whole grains and cereals.
+The food sources of manganese are many different veggies, whole grains, and cereals.

 Supplementation uses three common forms of manganese.